MozeBaltyk/Rkub/README.md

 **upload** push the big monster packages (around 7G) and unarchive on first node on chosen targeted path.

+**hauler** (by default on first controller but could be on dedicated server)
-**hauler_server** deploy a registry and a fileserver using hauler on target host.
+  - deploy a registry as systemd service and make it available on port 5000 using hauler.
+  - deploy a fileserver as systemd service and make it available on port 8080 using hauler.

 **install** RKE2 (currently only one master) with:

-  - install with tarball method by default or rpm method if given in argument
+  - Install with tarball method by default or rpm method if given in argument.
   - An admin user (by default `kuberoot`) on first master with some administation tools like `k9s` `kubectl` or `helm`.
-  - Master export NFS with all the unarchive content + registry content
-  - Workers mount the NFS to get above content
-  - A minimal registry is deploy on each nodes pointing to the NFS mount and responding to `localhost:5000`
-  - Nerdctl as complement to containerd and allow oci-archive
+  - Nerdctl as complement to containerd and allow oci-archive.
-  - Firewalld settings if firewalld running
+  - Firewalld settings if firewalld running.
+  - Selinux rpm if selinux enabled.
+  - Fetch and add kubeconfig to ansible controller in directory ./kube (and add to kubecm if present).

 **deploy** keeping this order, *Rancher*, *Longhorn*, *Neuvector*
   - Those are simple playbooks which deploy with helm charts